 NPL has carried out a thorough review of research and scientific publications, to check the current state of knowledge, research and practices on antiviral surfaces and coatings.
 Whilst anti-bacterial properties had been examined closely in the past, the antiviral properties were less well understood and often quite different.
 The team reviewed a range of natural and synthetic surface materials and coatings with documented antiviral properties, including metals, polymers and biopolymers, graphene and antimicrobial peptides, as well as reviewing the physico-chemical properties of surfaces which can influence virus attachment.
 It aimed to understand the mechanisms of antiviral properties at the molecular level and covered the current experiences of using these materials.

 3D printing antiviral materials

 3D printing typically involves heating a solid material to approximately 200 °C which reduces any antiviral agents that may be present.
-NPL has developed a resin alternative which has the potential to require less cleaning and hence less abrasion which could reduce the properties of the material.
+NPL has developed a resin alternative which has the potential to require less cleaning and hence less abrasion which could reduce the antiviral properties of the material.

 Evaluating the performance of antiviral sprays and liquids

-Materials used in public spaces are increasingly being cleaned with antiviral sprays to reduce the COVID-19 risks.
-NPL is aiming to understand the impact of using the antiviral sprays on a range of materials, particular how often the cleaning is required and how it may influence the material itself from the chemical perspective and in terms of wear.
-The active ingredient in antiviral sprays needs water to be effective so hydrophobicity testing is critical in building this understanding.
+Materials used in public spaces are increasingly being cleaned with antiviral sprays to reduce the Covid-19 risks.
+NPL is working to understand the impact of using the antiviral sprays on a range of materials, particular how often the cleaning is required and how it may influence the material itself from the chemical perspective and in terms of wear.
+The active ingredient in antiviral sprays needs water to be effective so hydrophobicity testing is critical.

 If you would like to discuss further, please contact us.